 Camp Sequoyah is a place where the ideals and methods of Scouting meet through great programs and activities.
 Located on the edge of Talladega National Forest; Camp Sequoyah is a wilderness destination steeped in Scouting Spirit and the beauty of Northeast Alabama.

-We invite you to experience all Camp Sequoyah offers and see why it truly is a “Land Of A Thousand Dreams”!
+We invite you to join us for the 50th anniversary of Camp Sequoyah in the summer of 2022 to experience all Camp Sequoyah offers and see why it truly is a “Land Of A Thousand Dreams”!

 Through achievement and advancement, acquiring and testing new skills in the encouraging and supportive environment of Scouting, we help young people develop and mature into young adults of character and integrity.
 Through the program we offer, units are strengthened, and Scouts return to their families and communities to make a positive impact in their world.
 While this may seem a lot to claim for a week-long camping trip, the 100-year history of Scouting has shown us, time and time again, that a summer camping experience can create a lasting and positive effect on a Scout.
 Plus, as just about any Scout will tell you, it’s a lot of fun!

 At Camp Sequoyah, we strive to provide a fun and safe experience for all scouts journeying on the Trail to Eagle.
 From our first-year camper program, Eagle Bound, to our Merit Badge program, through our challenging older-scout programs, scouts experience fun and adventure while maximizing their advancement opportunities.
 Camp Sequoyah is a nationally accredited camp by the Boy Scouts of America.
 Our staff works hard to bring the dreams of the campers into reality with an enjoyable summer camp program filled with adventure and advancement.
 Scouts can participate in a wide variety of activities including:

 Rifle and Shotgun

 The Sequoyah Sidewinder Slide